 Indicators for each energy efficiency program considered under the evaluation are scored using a scale of one (1) to five (5), with five (5) representing the highest probability of success for a program within a given indicator, and one (1) representing the lowest or no probability of achieving positive outcomes for a given indicator (see Figure 4).
 These are subjective scores and are intended to be sensitive to shifts and changes in the marketplace.

 Programs are scored based on information gathered through direct conversations with key stakeholders in addition to literature reviews.
 While not an exact science, the scores should represent the best available information and understanding of the market at a particular point in time.
 Scoring for each of the country-specific indicators should be modified as more information becomes available and as markets mature through growth in technology availability, technical capacity, and in other areas including policy that enable new program opportunities with greater impact potential.

 Once the assessment tool has identified energy efficiency programs that are cost-effective for a specific country, the indicator scores are used to further assess each program on the viability of implementation.
 This shifts the focus onto those programs that have a high chance for success in a particular marketplace.
-As an illustration of how these scores were assessed for programs in AP, the reasoning behind several of the selections are outlined, below.
+As an illustration of how these scores were assessed for programs in TS, the reasoning behind several of the selections are outlined, below.

-- The Industrial Lighting program is scored with a Market Transformation Potential of 5 because industrial customers are likely to understand and value the savings that result from this program, causing them to continue to invest in high efficiency lighting into the future. - The Residential Fan program is scored with a Program Complexity of 4 since this program is relatively straightforward to design, implement,
+- The Residential Lighting program is scored with a Market Transformation Potential of 5 because household customers are likely to understand and value the savings that result from this program, causing them to continue to invest in high efficiency lighting in the future. - The Municipal Lighting and Municipal Pumping programs are scored with a Program Complexity of 4 since the programs are relatively straightforward to design, implement, and manage.
+Additionally, the EESL, with support from the Asian Development Bank (ADB), is helping municipalities in states to design and implement energy efficiency programs for lighting and pumps.

-- and manage.
-Additionally, with the support from EESL, an energy efficient fan program has already been initiated in AP. - The Home Retrofit program is scored with a Program Complexity of 1 because it very difficult to administer and ensure savings for this type of comprehensive program. - The Residential AC program is scored with an Environmental Aspects of 5.
-It is anticipated that a new, energy efficient air conditioner will not only save energy but will use environmentally-friendly refrigerants to reduce the overall impact on climate.
+- The Home Retrofit program is scored with a Program Complexity of 1 because it very difficult to administer and ensure savings for this type of comprehensive program. - The Residential air conditioner (AC) program is scored with an Environmental Aspects of 5.
+It is anticipated that a new, energy efficient AC will not only save energy but will use environmentally-friendly refrigerants to reduce the overall impact on climate.